gadmm/lyx-unstable/README.md

   <https://github.com/gadmm/easychair-lyx>.)
 * Custom insets are now available from the toolbar.
 * Improved default parameters and shortcuts.
+* Open hyperlinks in application from the contextual menu in a secure way.
+  (#9906)

 ## Minor bug fixes

-* Fix LyX's amnesia of last cursor positions when there are too many files (#10310)
+* Fix LyX's amnesia of last cursor positions when there are too many files.
+  (#10310)
 * Instant preview now works in child documents. (#9868)
 * Fix hard-to-read label color in math.
 * Fix a missing repaint of the cursor.